Why some images look brighter than your screen

 Ultra HDR

 I was browsing LinkedIn to get my daily dose of motivational quotes and stumbled upon a promotion that instantly caught my attention, not because of its content, but because the white of the logo was brighter than anything else on my screen.
 I had never seen something like this and tried to screenshot it, to no avail, the effect was not captured .
 What was going on?
 Am I tripping?
 I won't link to the exact page I saw, but I created my own page with an extra bright picture.
 If your device passed the previous HDR image check, the company's logo should be abnormally bright.
-Works especially good on a recent MacBook Pro.
+Works especially well on a recent MacBook Pro.

 To properly see HDR images, you first and foremost need a display that has this capability, and then a software stack that can use it.
 My iPhone with Safari checked both of these boxes, enabling me to see this.